yketa/active_particles/README.md

 ## Requirements

-* __active_particles__ was tested on Mac OS X and Linux, thus the installation script should work on these OS only.
+* __active_particles__ was tested on 64-bit Linux, thus the installation script should work on this OS only.
 * An environment is set specifically for __active_particles__ with [conda](https://conda.io/miniconda.html), which thus has to be installed.

 ## Installation